 Floors: A carpet can make your room more inviting and warmer during the winter months.
 Putting a lighter color on the floor will brighten up the space.

-Lights: A bit of additional lightning is practical and can be a nice decorative touch.
+Lights: A bit of additional lighting is practical and can be a nice decorative touch.
 You can even hang a string of lights under beds or along the ceiling of your room to add a nice ambiance at night.
 As a quick reminder, all residence hall outlets are double pronged.

 Color: Talk to your roommate about picking a brighter color scheme to decorate around and make your room come to life.

 Wall Space: Rules prohibit you from drilling holes or permanently attaching objects, but you can still display picture frames, posters, bulletin boards and other decorations with things like command hooks.
-When decorating your door, remember that all walls need to be covered with contact paper!
+When decorating your door, remember all walls need to be covered with contact paper!